vendablefall/blog.leet.cloud/_posts/2017-06-16-Creating-a-VPC-part-2.markdown

 [![]({{ site.url }}/assets/article_images/VPC2/26-launch-priv-ec2-5.PNG)]({{ site.url }}/assets/article_images/VPC2/26-launch-priv-ec2-5.PNG)

-For the Key enter "Name" and Value enter "MyPrivateInstance" then click "Next: Configure Security Group"
+For the Key enter, "Name" and Value enter "MyPrivateInstance" then click "Next: Configure Security Group"

 [![]({{ site.url }}/assets/article_images/VPC2/26-launch-priv-ec2-6.PNG)]({{ site.url }}/assets/article_images/VPC2/26-launch-priv-ec2-6.PNG)

-Click "Select and existing security group", then make sure MyPrivate-SecurityGroup is selected and click "Review and Launch".
+Click "Select an existing security group", then make sure MyPrivate-SecurityGroup is selected and click "Review and Launch".

 [![]({{ site.url }}/assets/article_images/VPC2/26-launch-priv-ec2-7.PNG)]({{ site.url }}/assets/article_images/VPC2/26-launch-priv-ec2-7.PNG)

-Use this chance to check over your configuration and ensure the details are correct.
-Once you are sure click the blue "Launch" button in the bottom right.
+Use this chance to check your configuration and ensure the details are correct.
+Once you are sure, click the blue "Launch" button in the bottom right.

 [![]({{ site.url }}/assets/article_images/VPC2/26-launch-priv-ec2-8.PNG)]({{ site.url }}/assets/article_images/VPC2/26-launch-priv-ec2-8.PNG)

-You will be propted with the popup shown below, from the first dropdown select "Create a new key pair" and name it "MyExampleVPCKEY".
+You will be prompted with the popup shown below, from the first drop-down select "Create a new key pair" and name it "MyExampleVPCKEY".
 Click "Download key pair" and save it in a location that is easy to access (we will need this later)Once that is done click "Launch Instances"

 [![]({{ site.url }}/assets/article_images/VPC2/27-my-key-pair.PNG)]({{ site.url }}/assets/article_images/VPC2/27-my-key-pair.PNG)

 You should then be presented with a screen closely resembling the below image.
-Click the blue "View Instances" button int he bottom right.
+Click the blue "View Instances" button in the bottom right.
 Then click "Launch Instance" again to start configuring the deployment of our second EC2 instance.

 [![]({{ site.url }}/assets/article_images/VPC2/28-my-instance-launch.PNG)]({{ site.url }}/assets/article_images/VPC2/28-my-instance-launch.PNG)